soph968/neural_networks_deep_learning/quiz_week_1.md

     - [ ] It is strictly more powerful than a Convolutional Neural Network (CNN).
     - [x] It is applicable when the input/output is a sequence (e.g., a sequence of words).
     - [ ] RNNs represent the recurrent process of Idea->Code->Experiment->Idea->....

+    Note: RNN and CNN are two distinct classes of models, with their own advantages and disadvantages.
+RNNs are a model type.
+The iterative process of developing DL systems is a completely separate concept.

 9. In this diagram which we hand-drew in lecture, what do the horizontal axis (x-axis) and vertical axis (y-axis) represent?